demo125/exponea_recommender/README.md

 <h1>Exponea recommender</h1>
 <p>
-Goal of the assignment was to create personalized recommender system serving personalized products for each customer in real-time and build a REST API service to fetch recommendations from model.
+Goal of the assignment was to create personalized recommender system for serving personalized products for each customer in real-time and build a REST API service to fetch recommendations from model.
 </p>
 <p>
   I decided to build three simple recommender system models that work together to serve most relevant recommendations.
 The first model is based on user interaction with the system.
 The event dataset was used to create collaborative filtering based recommendation system which was trained, evaluated and compared to few baseline models.
 The well know cold-strat problem - problem with new customers and products with not enough interaction for collaborative filtering to work properly was solved with a model that uses product features.